VATSIM-UK/UK-Sector-File/.github/Style Guide.md

 - `VOR` (VHF Omnidirectional Beacon)

 **Agreements/COPX**:
-Agreements, also known as COPX, use the notation `->` to indicate the direction in which the agreement/COPX applies.
+Agreements, also known as COPX, in issue and PR titles and changelog entries use the notation `->` to indicate the direction in which the agreement/COPX applies.
 Where an agreement/COPX applies in both directions these use `<->`.

+Within the Sector File itself //TODO

 **Airports**:
   Airports should be written as `Name (ICAO)`.
 The ICAO should be capitalised.